shmorri/docs-casa-prod/docs/source/developer/intro-plugin.md

 #### Reference docs

-Previous knowledge of the [ZK framework](https://www.zkoss.org) is not required but we advise to have some relevant docs at hand.
+Previous knowledge of the [ZK framework 8.6](https://www.zkoss.org) is not required but we advise to have some relevant docs at hand.
 From the list found [here](https://www.zkoss.org/documentation#References) we highlight:

 * Get ZK Up and Running with MVVM (*glance at it now if possible*)
 * ZK MVVM Reference